 The Venetian (and its sister property The Palazzo) offer families a sophisticated night of sleep in five-diamond luxury.
-The all-suites Palazzo side offers families a bit more space to spread out than the typical hotel room and the numerous pools connecting the two properties vary in depth and size making them perfect for groups of small families and kids.
+The all-suite Palazzo side offers families a bit more space to spread out than the typical hotel room and the numerous pools connecting the two properties vary in depth and size making them perfect for groups of small families and kids.

-The Mandalay Bay
+Mandalay Bay Resort

 The Mandalay Bay on the southern end of the strip is one of the closest hotels to McCarran airport meaning easier drop off and pick up to your next destination.

 Stay here for: Destination worthy pool decks, the Shark Reef Aquarium, close proximity to the airport, and the free shuttle to Excalibur.

 Although definitely not branded as a kid-centric Las Vegas hotel, the Bellagio does have its kid-friendly perks, not to mention it is an incredible hotel experience that parents will love.
 Onsite pools feature plenty of bouncing kiddos each day, an arcade room is available on site, and the location of the Bellagio is kept pristine and porn-free!

 Stay here for: An upscale, classy location for kids coupled with plenty of dining options, the fountain show, conservatory, and CREPES!